Attwater's prairie-chicken: Conservation

-prairie chickens have since disappeared from the site.
+prairie-chickens have since disappeared from the site.

 In 2014, an estimated 260 birds remained, with about 100 living in the wild.
 Captive-breeding programs are underway at places such as Fossil Rim Wildlife Center, Abilene Zoo, and Caldwell Zoo (Tyler, TX).
 Through a partnership with the Houston Zoo, a captive-breeding flock is residing on the grounds of the NASA Lyndon B. Johnson Space Center near Clear Lake.

 In 2016, the population declined to 42 birds following heavy spring floods, which wiped out an entire generation of eggs.
 Hurricane Harvey in 2017 was even more disastrous, likely killing at least 32 birds, with only five females found during the post-hurricane survey of the area.
 However, in the spring of 2018, the estimated wild population was 12.
 As of February 2019, with the Houston Zoo having released many individuals the previous year, the wild population was around 200.
 Since then, the wild population has decreased again.
 A count done later that year indicated only 108 birds remaining and a report from February 2021 stated fewer than 100.

+In popular culture

+In 2023 Attwater's prairie-chicken was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.